Ted Hughes: 1970–1994

 In August 1970, Hughes married a second time, to Carol Orchard, a nurse.
 They were together until his death.
-Heather Clark in her biography of Plath, Red Comet (2021), observed that Hughes "would never be faithful to a woman after he left Plath".

 Hughes bought a house known as Lumb Bank near Hebden Bridge, West Yorkshire, while still maintaining the property at Court Green.
 He also began cultivating a small farm near Winkleigh, Devon, called Moortown; he used this name as the title of one of his poetry collections.
 Later he served as the president of the charity Farms for City Children, established by his friend Michael Morpurgo in Iddesleigh.

 In 1970 Hughes and his sister Olwyn set up the Rainbow Press.
 Between 1971 and 1981, it published sixteen titles, comprising poems by Sylvia Plath, Ted Hughes, Ruth Fainlight, Thom Gunn, and Seamus Heaney.
 The works were printed by Daedalus Press in Norfolk, Rampant Lions Press, and the John Roberts Press.

 Hughes was appointed Poet Laureate in December 1984, following Sir John Betjeman.
 A collection of his animal poems for children had been published by Faber earlier that year, What is the Truth?, illustrated by R. J. Lloyd.
 For that work he won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award.

 Hughes wrote many works for children.
 He also collaborated closely with Peter Brook and the National Theatre Company.
 He dedicated himself to the Arvon Foundation, which promotes writing education and has run residential writing courses at Lumb Bank.

 In 1993, Hughes made a rare television appearance for Channel 4, reading passages from his 1968 novel The Iron Man.
 He was featured in the 1994 documentary Seven Crows A Secret.

 In early 1994, increasingly alarmed by the decline of fish in rivers local to his Devonshire home, Hughes became involved in conservation activism.
 He was one of the founding trustees of the Westcountry Rivers Trust, a charity established to restore rivers through catchment-scale management and a close relationship with local landowners and riparian owners.